A Review of Evolutionary Multi-objective Clustering Approaches: A General Architecture of Evolutionary Multi-objective Clustering

-Beyond that, Li et al~\cite{Li2015} defined other categories considering other criteria to evaluated and compared the solutions in MOEAs/MaOEAs: (a) Relaxed dominance-based, that use a variant of dominance, as value-based (that change the objective values by modifying the Pareto dominance of the solutions when comparing them) or number-based dominance (that compare a solution to another by counting the number of objectives where it is better than, the same as, or worse than the other); (b) Diversity-based, that apply a customized diversity-based approach, for example, the SDE (Shift-Based Density Estimation) where the diversity is taken as the first criterion instead of the convergency, it is possible because SDE shifts the positions of the solutions to measure the density of the neighborhood of the solution, allowing both the distribution and the convergence information to be used in the comparison of the solutions; (c) Aggregation-based, that apply aggregation functions to evaluate the solutions, that can be divided into two: aggregation of objective values and aggregation of objective ranks; (d) Indicator-based, that aim to maximize the value of a specific indicator, that can be divided into three classes: hypervolume driven, distance-based indicator driven, and R2 indicator driven; (e) Preference set-based, in which the user's preference is considered in the optimization process, that can be divided into three classes based on the timing of the set of preferences is used: a priori (selection before the search), interactive (selection during the search), a posteriori (selection after the search); (f) Reference-based, that considers a set of reference solutions which is applied to measure the quality of the solutions and guide the search during the evolutionary optimization process, as NSGA-III~\cite{Deb2014} and RVEA~\cite{Cheng2016}; (g) Dimensionality reduction that seeks to simplify the problem reducing their complexity, where the number of objectives can be reduced gradually during the search process (online) or the dimensionality reduction is carried out after obtaining a set of Pareto-optimal solutions (offline)~\cite{Li2015}.
-Additionally, it is possible to consider another category, a Hybrid-based, that combine two or more approaches to overcome their particular problems, for example, the MOEA/DD - {Multi-Objective Evolutionary Algorithm based on Dominance and Decomposition approaches}~\cite{Li2015b} combines two categories of strategies Pareto dominance and aggregation.
+Beyond that, Li et al.~\cite{Li2015} defined other categories by considering other aspects beyond the Pareto front to evaluate and compare the solutions in MOEAs/MaOEAs: \begin{enumerate}[label=(\alph*)] \item \textbf{Relaxed dominance-based} algorithms use a variant of dominance, such as value-based (that changes the objective values by modifying the Pareto dominance of the solutions when comparing them) or number-based dominance (that compares a solution to another by counting the number of objectives where it is better than, the same as, or worse than the other); \item \textbf{Diversity-based} algorithms apply a customized diversity-based approach, for example, the SDE (Shift-Based Density Estimation), where the diversity is taken as the first criterion instead of the convergence; it is possible because SDE shifts the positions of the solutions to measure the density of the neighborhood of the solution, allowing both the distribution and the convergence information to be used in the comparison of the solutions; \item \textbf{Aggregation-based} algorithms apply aggregation functions to evaluate the solutions, which can be divided into two categories: aggregation of objective values and aggregation of objective ranks. \item \textbf{Indicator-based} algorithms aim to maximize the value of a specific indicator, which can be divided into three classes: hypervolume driven, distance-based indicator driven, and R2 indicator driven; \item \textbf{Preference set-based} algorithms consider the user’s preferences in the optimization process.
+This kind of algorithms can be divided into three classes based on the timing of the set of preferences being used: a priori (selection before the search), interactive (selection during the search), and a posteriori (selection after the search); \item \textbf{Reference-based} algorithms consider a set of reference solutions, which are applied to measure the quality of the solutions and guide the search during the evolutionary optimization process, such as in NSGA-III~\cite{Deb2014} and RVEA~\cite{Cheng2016}; \item \textbf{Dimensionality reduction} algorithm seeks to simplify the problem by reducing its complexity, where the number of objectives can be reduced gradually during the search process (online) or the dimensionality reduction is carried out after obtaining a set of Pareto-optimal solutions (offline). \end{enumerate} Additionally, it is possible to consider another category, a \textbf{Hybrid-based}, that combines two or more approaches to overcome their particular problems, for example, the MOEA/DD - {Multi-Objective Evolutionary Algorithm based on Dominance and Decomposition approaches}~\cite{Li2015b} combines two categories of strategies: Pareto dominance and aggregation.